Skip to main content

 Custody discipline on a Chinese case

 We use Blue Dart, DHL, FedEx, DTDC Premium, UPS for inter-city and international legs.
 We do not use Porter, Wefast, Borzo or similar third-party parcel apps.
-The post-November-2023 Chinese chain is shorter than the pre-2023 chain but the documentary precision still matters; the Chinese Embassy in Delhi reads the apostilled Indian original at visa-stamping with care.
+China cases still need documentary precision; the Chinese Embassy in Delhi and the Chinese recipient read stamps, spellings and translation format closely.

-We click pictures and shoot videos of every stamp on the journey: Notary, State HRD seal, MEA apostille, Chinese translator agency seal.
+We click pictures and shoot videos of every stamp on the journey: Notary, State HRD seal, MEA stamp, Chinese Embassy stamp where required, and Chinese translator agency seal.
 Pictures go on WhatsApp before the document moves to the next handoff.

 Frequently asked questions